RachelKes/RachelKes/README.md

 ### Rachel Nguyen
-I am pursuing a bachelor degree in Information Technology, University of Massachussets - Boston.
+Hello, I am pursuing a bachelor degree in Information Technology at the [University of Massachussets - Boston](https://www.umb.edu/).

-### Hi there 👋
+I am interested in big data, machine learning, web design, and cloud computing.
+I have an understanding of several programming languages, but I prefer Python.
+I also love experimenting with Excel, Tableau, R...
+In addition to studying at UMass, I have taken multiple online classes at other institutions.
+I love to work in groups and be part of a successful team collaberating on large projects that have a positive impact on the environment.
+My goal one day is to be a system adminitrator or a data scientist and lead a team of successful IT professionals.

 <!--
 **RachelKes/RachelKes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.